How Often Do Car Accident Cases Go to Court?

 If your case does go to court, it could be some time before a judgment is reached.
 At this point, you might be asking the question of “How long does a court hearing last for a car accident?”
 Once again, there’s no definitive answer.
 The odds of your case reaching court are small, but not improbable.
 Every car accident claim is different, and those differences mean it’s not easy to predict what’s going to happen as the case progresses.

 The fact remains that your chances of recovering damages that are equal to the financial loss you sustained in an accident are strong when you take legal action.
 You can get a better idea of what you can expect from pursuing a claim by seeking the assistance of a Springfield car accident lawyer.
-It is highly likely that an attorney will be able to obtain more than you would if you tried to negotiate a claim on your own.
+It is highly likely that a Springfield personal injury lawyer will be able to obtain more than you would if you tried to negotiate a claim on your own.
 The following is a look at how the personal injury claim process works and what triggers filing your case with the courts.

 Starting the Claims Process After a Car Accident